jschhie/Calendar-Assistant/README.md

 # Acknowledgments
-My former professor provided partial code for the header files, as guidance for this project, and created "DOW.dat" and "weeklyAppts.csv."
-Other than these files, I implemented the rest of the source code with a coding partner.
+My former professor provided partial code for the header files, as guidance for this project, and created ```DOW.dat``` and ```weeklyAppts.csv.``` Other than these sample files, I implemented the rest of the source code with a coding partner.
 Lastly, this README was written by myself.